knuton/play-stylus/README.md

 to `project/plugins.sbt`.

+Then, in your build.sbt

+    patience.assets.StylusPlugin.stylusSettings

-The plugin automatically registers for compilation of `app/assets/**/*.styl`, that is all stylus files in your `app/assets` directory.
+The plugin registers for compilation of `app/assets/**/*.styl`, that is all stylus files in your `app/assets` directory.

 sbt settings
 ------------